cezarypiatek/cezarypiatek.github.io/src/content/post/why-click-with-selenium-so-hard.md

 https://github.com/SeleniumHQ/selenium/blob/e09e28f016c9f53196cf68d6f71991c5af4a35d4/javascript/atoms/dom.js#L437

 Even thought the code is pretty clear, there is a lot of comments which can help us understand how complex the problem is.
-The method documentation comment explain general rules of testing if element is "Displayed"
+The method documentation comment explains general rules of testing if element is "Displayed"
 ```plaintext
 /**
  * Determines whether an element is what a user would call "shown".
 This means